AscendingPassage.com HOME PAGE.

 who a moment ago seemed to flutter about the giant monument like so

-which erstwhile they had not known.
-The show for to-night is over, and
+many black moths, they too have gone.
+The show for tonight is over, and

 everywhere silence reigns.

-more silvery in the increasing chilliness of midnight.
+more silvery in the increasing chill of midnight.
 The winter

 mist, exhaled from the artificially watered fields below, continues to